goreleaser/goreleaser/README.md

 }
 ```

-And this version will always be the tag name.
+And this version will always be the name of the current tag.

 ### Other customizations